Brighton Fringe discourages hand-to-hand flyering during the COVID-19 pandemic.

 In April 2008 Brighton and Hove City Council introduced a flyering ban, preventing the distribution of free printed materials.
 This has meant that if you would like to flyer in Brighton & Hove, you must obtain a personal license.
-Brighton Fringe have coordinated free flyering passes for Brighton Fringe Participants with Brighton & Hove Council, enabling flyering throughout the festival in any areas of Brighton & Hove from 10am – 10pm, 7 days a week.
-This permit begins on 20 April 2018 and ends on the last day of the festival, 3 June 2018.
+Brighton Fringe have coordinated free flyering passes for Brighton Fringe Participants with Brighton & Hove Council, enabling flyering throughout the festival in any areas of Brighton & Hove, any time of day, 7 days a week.

 Please note: the Brighton Fringe 2015 paint-stroke logo is no longer in use and will not be accepted as a pass.

 (The only logo accepted as a flyering pass)

 For more information on flyering, visit Brighton and Hove City Council website

 Fly-posting is putting up posters or stickers on properties or street items without consent from the owner.
 Examples of fly-posting would be:

 - sticking posters onto boarded up shops advertising a gig

 - attaching a poster or flyer to a lamppost